pgerasimov/landing-page/README.md

-# landing-page
-some text
+# Some designer Landing Page
-and ontehr
+desctop and mobile versions